 At Alchemist we like to work with natural materials.
 Our materials are sustainably produced and almost always certified.
 We avoid using azo-dyes, plasticizers and nonylphenol ethoxylates in the production of our clothing.
 Wool, cotton, and linen are fabrics that keep you cool in summer, but also warm on cooler days.
 In addition to these materials, we use a couple of natural synthetic fibers and synthetic fibers.
 These synthetic fibers are only used to enhance the performance of other materials.

-About 30% of our collection is made with organic cotton.
+About 35% of our collection is made with organic cotton.
 All our organic cotton is GOTS-certified.
 This way we are sure no harsh chemicals are used and the farmers are free to choose their crops and allowed to grow their own food.
 GOTS has set strict requirements for the working conditions in cotton farms and factories.
 Organic cotton uses less water and energy because it gets more time to grow.
 The land gets more time to recover after harvesting so the soil doesn’t get infertile.
-At the moment less than 1% of our collection is produced with conventional or BCI certified cotton, but we aim to remove all conventional cotton from our production in the near future.
+We also use BCI certified cotton.
+At the moment, less than 1% of our collection is produced with conventional cotton, but we aim to remove all conventional cotton from our production in the near future.

-In about 10% of our collection, we use wools like ethical mohair, alpaca, and merino.
+For a part of our knitwear, we use wools like ethical mohair, alpaca, and merino.
 We buy these wools from suppliers that are certified and where the animals don’t have to suffer for their wool.
+From 2020 on, we will not be using mohair in our collections anymore.

 Merino sheep have deep folds in their skin where flies want to lay their eggs.
 These larvae penetrate the skin, causing myiasis, a painful infectious disease that can lead to death.
 To avoid this, many sheep farmers cut away the skin from around the sheep’s buttocks, which is usually done in a very painful manner.
 This is called mulesing.